Bubbles (chimpanzee): Late 1980s

 Around this time, Bubbles and Jackson were photographed by Kenny Rogers for his book, Your Friends and Mine.
 The photo shows Bubbles held on Jackson's hip.
-In the black and white photograph, Bubbles is dressed casually in a long sleeved shirt and overalls.
+In the black and white photograph, Bubbles is dressed casually in a long-sleeved shirt and overalls.
 Jackson is also dressed casually; he wears jeans and a simple shirt.
 Rogers said: "Bubbles was so human it was almost frightening.
 He would take Christopher [Rogers' son] by the hand, walk over to the refrigerator, open it, take out a banana and hand it to him.
 Christopher was amazed... we all were."

-According to author David Wigg, Queen singer Freddie Mercury grew frustrated trying to record a duet with Jackson, "There Must Be More to Life Than This", because of his insistence that Bubbles be in the studio.
+According to author David Wigg, Queen singer Freddie Mercury grew frustrated trying to record a duet with Jackson, "There Must Be More to Life Than This", because of Jackson's insistence that Bubbles be in the studio.
 According to Wigg, "Michael made Bubbles sit between them and would turn to the chimp between takes and ask, 'Don't you think that was lovely?'
 Or, 'Do you think we should do that again?'
 After a few days of this, Freddie just exploded ...
 'I'm not performing with a fucking chimp sitting next to me each night.'"
 Mercury left the project and released the song as a solo artist in 1985.
 The duet with Jackson was not released until the Queen members Brian May and Roger Taylor discovered it and included it on the album Queen Forever in 2014.